 - understand the general dental pharmacology principles

-All applicants are required to attend a dental program adving session at least once per academic year, to learn what is required prior to and during the application process.
-Dental program advising sessions are offered frequently and no appointment is necessary.
+All applicants are required to attend a dental program informational session at least once per academic year, to learn what is required prior to and during the application process.
+Dental Program Informational sessions are offered frequently and no appointment is necessary.

 Questions that cannot be answered via the provided links should be emailed to firstname.lastname@example.org or contact the Allied Health office in Lincoln Hall, room 210, on the OTC campus, (417) 447-8803, 447-8954 and 447-8804.

 OTC Dental Hygiene Clinic is accepting appointments for any member of the community, OTC staff, faculty or students!